Frequently Asked Questions

 I know an interesting person or charity, can I get them along to a meeting to be a guest speaker?

 Sure!
 We love to hear from a variety of people and would love to support our members interests.

 When do you meet?

-We meet on the 2nd and 4th Monday of the month, at the General Havelock Hotel, on Hutt St, Adelaide (except public holidays and over the Christmas/New Year break).
+We meet on the 2nd and 4th Monday of the month, at the Astor Hotel, on Pulteney St, Adelaide (except public holidays and over the Christmas/New Year break).
 Check our events on our Facebook page to see what we have planned for our upcoming meetings or send us an email.
 We look forward to welcoming you!

 How do I become a member?